ottenwbe/pi-gen-environment/README.md

 ## Environments

 You may choose to build your pi image in a Vagrant box.
-In the future AWS ec2 and Docker container will also be supported.
+In the future Docker containers will also be supported.

 ### Vagrant